emu-russia/pureikyubu/SRC/DolwinEmu/Readme.md

 ## Jdi

-Jey-Dai interface allows you to control host emulation, load and unload executable files (DOL, ELF) or DVD images, apply patches and so on.
+Jey-Dai interface allows you to control host emulation, load and unload executable files (DOL, ELF) or DVD images and so on.

 A list of commands can be found in EmuJdi.json